 Aggregating multiple contexts into a single vector representation with attention

 In order to aggregate the information from each path-context , we create a weighted average over all combined context vectors using an attention-mechanism.
-What this means is that during training, the model will learn to recognize relevant context vectors and will give them more importance.
+What this means is that during training, the model will learn to recognise relevant context vectors and will give them more importance.
 That's it!
 We have a vector representation of our code snippet!
 Cool, right?

 So now that we have seen the whole architecture of the model, we have to give it an objective so it can learn and have proper weights.
 Our objective is to predict a function name.
 We add a last layer of the size of the number of function names we found in our training dataset.
 Thanks to an application of the softmax function, we now have an output where each row corresponds to the probability that a specific function name should be assigned to the code snippet in input.